 Toronto-headquartered distribution firm Syndicado has launched a film sales division in Europe.

-Syndicado Film Sales will be led by Aleksandar Govedarica and will specialize in theatrical, digital and broadcast representation for documentary projects.
-Govedarica currently serves as Syndicado’s co-managing director for Europe.
+Syndicado Film Sales will be led by Aleksandar Govedarica and will specialize in theatrical, digital and broadcast representation for documentary projects as co-managing director.
+Govedarica currently serves as Syndicado’s regional director for Europe.

 While the company’s exact location still needs to be determined, a decision will be made in the coming weeks, according to a spokesperson.